nmfs-ost/ss3-user-examples/README.md

 # How to download

-Github currently does not have an option to download single files, so either [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or download the entire user-examples repository.
+The simplest methos is to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or download the entire user-examples repository.
 To get a .zip file of the repository, click on the "code" button on the main page, then the "Download ZIP" button.

 ![Screenshot showing the code and download ZIP buttons circled in red.](figures/github_zip_download.PNG?raw=true)

+There are also some options to [download individual files](https://careerkarma.com/blog/git-download-a-single-file-from-github/).

 # Do these models always use Stock Synthesis best practices?